allenmihaelchen/JavaRssReader/README.md

-# JavaRssReader
+# RSS Stream Handler
-This is a RSS stream handling module written in Java, based on one of the Uzabase coding question's requirements for the interview.
+This is a RSS stream handling module written in Java, based on one of the Uzabase interview coding question's requirements.

-Following are the more details for question 4<br>
+Following are the more details<br>

 <h2>【Q4】</h2>
 <br>